 "We have, from the trading posts on the western frontier of the Missouri, the most frightful accounts of the ravages of smallpox among the Indians....The number of victims within a few months is estimated at 30 000 and the pestilence is spreading....The vast preparations for the protection of the western frontier are superfluous.
-Every thought of war (has been) dispelled....No language can picture the scene of desolation which this country presents."19 Thus, there is precedent within the era of written history for the occurrence of a disease so severe, so transmissible as to effectively destroy the fabric of a civilization.
-It is interesting to note in passing, that smallpox is but one of a family of poxviruses.
-Another member of that family is myxomatosis, a rabbit virus which proved to be especially lethal to the European hare.
-Myxomatosis, introduced into Australia to control the population of European hares, killed 99.8% of all animals infected.
+Every thought of war (has been) dispelled....No language can picture the scene of desolation which this country presents."

+Thus, there is precedent within the era of written history for the occurrence of a disease so severe, so transmissible as to effectively destroy the fabric of a civilization.
+We would be foolish to believe that this could not happen again.